Professional Scholarship Award

 • Up to one winner per category is selected annually

-• The Awards committee considers the quality and impact of the contributions of the nominated individual.
+• The Awards Committee considers the quality and impact of the contributions of the nominated individual.

 2025 Trading Acres, 135 Yale L. J. 829-922 (2026).